halkeye/kubernetes-cifs-volumedriver/README.md

 ```

 This creates a privileged DaemonSet with pods that mount the host directory `/usr/libexec/kubernetes/kubelet-plugins/volume/exec/` internally as `/flexmnt` for installation.
 Check the output from the deployed containers to make sure it did not produce any errors.
 Crashing pods mean something went wrong.

-> *NOTE*: This deployment does NOT install host dependencies, which still needs to be done manually on all hosts.
-See previous chapter *Pre-requisites*.

 Once you have verified that installation was completed, the DaemonSet can be safely removed.